 New Subchapter V May be the Bankruptcy Lifeline Small Businesses Need to Survive COVID-19

-When the Small Business Reorganization Act (SBRA) was signed into law in August 2019 and slated to take effect in February 2020, no one could have foreseen that, by March 2020, the U.S. economy would grind to a halt as a result of a global pandemic.
-The financial consequences of the coronavirus (COVID-19) have hit small businesses especially hard.
+When the Small Business Reorganization Act (SBRA) was signed into law in August 2019 and slated to go effective in February 2020, no one could have foreseen that, by March 2020, the U.S. economy would grind to a halt as a result of a global pandemic.
+The financial consequences of COVID-19 have hit small businesses especially hard.
 The SBRA – commonly known as Subchapter V, referring to new Subchapter V of Chapter 11 of the Bankruptcy Code – may provide a much-needed lifeline to small businesses struggling to survive this crisis.
 With Subchapter V elections likely to surge during and after the pandemic, lenders and other creditors should know how the SBRA alters the normal Chapter 11 landscape to which they may be accustomed.

 Arguably, the SBRA was long overdue.
 Many financially distressed small businesses have consulted a bankruptcy lawyer only to learn that, ironically, they are too poor to reorganize under Chapter 11.
 The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA) promised to streamline Chapter 11 for small businesses, for example, by allowing a one-step plan solicitation and confirmation process.
 However, BAPCPA imposed increased reporting requirements and other procedural burdens that many felt outweighed the benefits for small businesses.